 shipping to New Zealand Graphic

 With the implementation of the CPTPP free trade agreement, Canadian companies are increasingly seeking new shipping solutions to and from New Zealand.
+This includes biological samples and shipments that require temperature control and remain chilled and/or frozen during transport.

 Things to consider when shipping to New Zealand from Canada: